- Intro and Inspiration for this post

 There are still remnants of confederate fortifications and barracks, so you can walk the grounds and have a glimpse into the past during our nations civil war.
 Obviously this isn’t a historical site you go to ‘enjoy’.
 It’s a place to be somber and take in what it took for the USA to get to where it is.

 There’s a lot to do in Georgia.
 I’ve spent roughly 19 of the last 26 years of my life in Georgia and was always fascinated at the rich history to be discovered.
 If you want to look at more places, Explore Georgia is a great resource and very easy to navigate (link below).
+There are also plenty of options for things to do in Atlanta for the gay or LGBTA community!
 If there are any questions or something specific you want to ask a Georgia native, just leave a comment below!
-Especially let me know if you have some better ideas for best places to visit in Georgia!
+Especially let me know if you have some better ideas for places to see!